Endodontics – Root Canal

 Can root canal therapy cause headaches?

-If you’re suffering from headaches or any sort of debilitating pain after treatment, call our office immediately.
+If you’re suffering from severe headaches or any sort of debilitating pain after treatment, call our office immediately.
+There may be an issue stemming from your infected tooth or root canal therapy that we need to examine.

 How long does root canal therapy take?

-In most cases, root canal therapy is completed in a single appointment, though larger infections may require additional treatment.
+In most cases, root canal therapy is completed in a single appointment lasting around 90 minutes, though larger infections may require additional treatment.

 Visit Central Texas Dental Care for Root Canal Therapy